hallelujah-101/paloni_flutter/README.md

-# paloni_flutter
+# PALONA AI DEMO

-A new Flutter project.
+A Flutter chat app with an agent utilising Vertex AI Reasoning engine and Search capabilities.

 ## Getting Started

+### Setting up resources

+Flutter

+Why Vertex AI reasoning?

+Why Vertex reasoning engine?

 This project is a starting point for a Flutter application.